 A lone worker may also use the SafeWalk feature within the Safe Alone app.
 When activated, SafeWalk sends location information to ProTELEC frequently via GPS.
-By pressing the power button on your device, an emergency alert is immediately sent to our 24/7 Monitoring Centre.
+By pressing the power button on their device, an emergency alert is immediately sent to our 24/7 Emergency Monitoring Centre.

 How do I change my Safety Check frequency on the Safe Alone app?